Social Studies

 Prereq | - |

-This one-semester course is designed for students who need additional support in preparing for the Regents exam in World History II after successfully completing the course.
-The objective of this course is to utilize and improve literacy skills through the lens of world history.
-Students will explore world history in a variety of ways, predominantly through the use of primary and secondary sources which include reading passages, analysis of historical perspective/bias, charts, graphs and map interpretation.
-In this course, we will use a theme-based approach to analyze enduring issues and topics in world history.
-This course will chart changes and continuities along with similarities and differences that exist in the major domains of history: social, political, economic, interactions and culture.
+United States Themes I and II are each one-semester courses designed for students who need additional support in preparing for the Regents exam in US History and Government after successfully completing the course.
+The objective of this course is to utilize and improve literacy skills through the lens of US History.
+Students will explore US History in a variety of ways, predominantly through the use of primary and secondary sources which include reading passages, analysis of cause and effect, similarities and differences, turning points in US History as well as charts, graphs and map interpretation.
+In this course, we will use a theme-based approach to analyze the historical context of events in US History as well as constitutional and civic issues.
 Students will earn a half-credit or whole credit once successful on this exam.

 Seal of Civic Readiness